SoundwaveApp/Shine-iOS/README.md

 ```

 #Advanced Integration#
+The following Shine integration points are not mandatory when using Shine.
 ##Location Tracking##
 Shine can capture a device's location if the host app has the required location services permissions.
 To capture location data, you need to add the following code to a class that conforms to the CLLocationDelegate protocol.